ivadomed/ivadomed/docs/source/configuration_file.rst

         "$$description": [
             "Seed used by the random number generator to split the dataset between\n", "training/validation/testing sets.
-The use of the same seed ensures the same split between\n", "the sub-datasets, which is useful for reproducibility."
+The use of the same seed ensures the same split between\n", "the sub-datasets, which is useful for reproducibility.
+Default: ``6``."
         ],
         "type": "int"
     }